 Born November 2, 1908, in Hilbert, Wisconsin, and raised in nearby Fox Lake, Bunny Berigan was playing trumpet by age twelve in his grandfather’s fifteen-piece juvenile concert band.
 Inevitably, as his talent ripened, the young man gravitated to New York, where he joined the popular dance orchestra of Hal Kemp and set off with them for a European tour.

-By Bunny Berigan’s return that autumn, talk about him had spread throughout the upper ranks of New York studio musicians.
+By Bunny Berigan’s return that autumn, talk about him had spread throughout the upper ranks of New York studio jazz musicians.
 Most had established their careers in the 1920s, equally able to read music quickly and accurately at sight and dispense convincing “hot” solos on demand.
 They included, among others, the brothers Tommy (trombone) and Jimmy (reeds) Dorsey, violinist Joe Venuti and his guitar-playing pal Eddie Lang, versatile trumpeter Mannie Klein, and Adrian Rollini, equally adept on many instruments, including the formidable bass saxophone.

 Generally speaking, news about a gifted arrival circulated by informal word of mouth.
 Hey, have you heard this guy?
 Reads like a flash.
 Plays lead and solos.
 Tone as big as a house.
 Range to spare.
 You gotta hear him.